-If you have any questions concerning the CMD forms or requirements, please contact Vivian Liu, the CMD Contract Compliance Officer for this RFQ at 415-484-5543 or vivian.y.liu@sfgov.org.
+If you have any questions concerning the CMD forms or requirements, please contact Dalmar Ismail, the CMD Contract Compliance Officer for this RFQ at 415-581-2322 or dalmar.ismail@sfgov.org.

 DCYF's vision for Technical Assistance and Capacity Building is that all grantees are organizationally, fiscally, and programmatically sound.
 Our grantees provide a wide variety of youth services and therefore play a significant role in the social, cultural and economic vitality of the communities where they operate.
 The viability of these organizations is critical in helping DCYF achieve its goals as well as to the development and stability of the neighborhoods they serve.